OrganizationBin/trans_video_subs/README.md

 ## TODO:
 * Sub-folder in GCS
-* Distributed VMs to run the processing
-* Don't change the source bucket filename of special character, only change the target filename

 ## Remark
 * This Trans_video_subs project is programed by James Huang.
 Reference to the [Google Cloud Tutorial](https://cloud.google.com/community/tutorials/speech2srt).
 The Tutorial needs 20+ manual steps to process one video and without merger subs into video.
 Trans_video_subs make all steps auto including merging video and processing files in parallel.